theteam/tapas-directory/Readme.md

 ## The API

 Tapas is heavily API driven and is intended to provide your applications with a performant API layer and a simple admin area to manage your content.
-The Tapas Directory API is structured like so:

-	/directory/<API-VERSION>/<NOUN>/<OUTPUT-FORMAT>

-For example:

-	/directory/0.1/users/jsonp